mcdexio/mai3-benchmark/README.md

       1. make sure your sudo environment has necessary packages

 ### run benchmark only (make sure Arbitrum is running)
-1. `yarn benchmark` under mai3-benchmark
+1. `yarn arbitrum:benchmark` under mai3-benchmark

 ### what have done in quick start
 1. Build geth locally